 7. To what extent will these actions guarantee our success?

 Alignment ensures the proper balance of WHAT is being done to reach the objectives (created to ensure reaching the vision).
 Use an open-ended approach, as in asking, “To what extent does this WHAT support reaching this objective?” and NOT the traditional, close-ended approach that suggests, “Does it?”
 Consider using the Book-end method to prioritize which actions have the greatest impact on reaching the objectives.

 8. WHO does WHAT?

 Frequently called Roles and Responsibilities, over seventeen varieties of RACI models, all promulgated by different consulting firms, answer the question WHO does WHAT.
-Our approach appends the assignment with WHEN it will be done, how much FTE is required, and how many resources will be requested—resulting in a consensually owned Gantt chart.
+Our approach appends each assignment with WHEN it will be done, how much FTE is required, and what type of resources will be requested—resulting in a consensually owned Gantt chart.

 9. What should we tell others about our progress?

 Wouldn’t it be great if we sounded like we were all in the same meeting?
 Most call this step a traditional communications plan.
 We call it Guardian of Change because of the bias found in some organizations where the best ideas are NOT approved; rather the most charismatic “Champions” obtain approvals (a scary thought if you are a stakeholder).

 10. Who will report back on open issues?